monadnoc/growiy-dot-com/src/pages/index.md

   description: >
     Growiy stands for 'Grow It Yourself'—it's a tech solution for growers of reacreational cannabis.
 description: >-
   Growing cannabis for personal use should be fun and easy.
-With Growiy, you can apply can-do DIY attitude to grow cannabis consistently and cost-effectively.
+With Growiy, you can apply a can-do DIY attitude to grow cannabis consistently and cost-effectively.
 Grow It Yourself!
 intro:
   blurbs:
     - image: /img/weed-help.png